TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 <sup>**Arduino Mega**, a clone in the original form factor (*left*) and a clone in a much smaller form factor with the same feature set (*right*, called **Arduino Mega Pro**)</sup>

-Let's now take a look at the most popular microcontroller families and their family members.

 > [!NOTE]
 > Because of unclear copyright arrangements, in 2015 one of the original inventors started a new brand name called **Genuino** and new partnerships with *Adafruit*, *Seeed* and others to produce the hardware.
 Today, *Arduino* as a brand and as a hardware producer has lost a lot of its impact.
 Over time, boards became technically outdated and relatively over-priced.
 The market today is dominated by much cheaper *clones* that base on the *open-sourced* designs.